-Bunge, a US-headquartered agribusiness giant, is one of the largest soy traders and soybean processors globally, with extensive operations in the biodiverse Cerrado region of Brazil.
-The Cerrado, a savannah home to 5% of the world's species, 93 is a key region for soy production but is increasingly threatened by deforestation, land grabbing, violations of Indigenous Peoples' rights and violence against Human Rights Defenders.
-94 Deforestation in the Cerrado is accelerating, driven in large part by massive soybean farms.
-95
+In 2023, Friends of the Earth US reported that Bunge had Bunge, a US-headquartered agribusiness giant, is one of the largest soy traders and soybean processors globally, with a near monopoly on soy trading in the Brazilian state of extensive operations in the biodiverse Cerrado region of Piauí, where deforestation in areas linked to its operations Brazil.
+The Cerrado, a savannah home to 5% of the world's has surged by almost 300% since 2021.
+This includes land species, is a key region for soy production but is increasingly grabbing and violence against local communities.
+Bunge threatened by deforestation, land grabbing, violations of also faced allegations from CSOs of sourcing soy from Indigenous Peoples' rights and violence against Human Rights suppliers responsible for over 11,351 hectares of deforestation Defenders.
+Deforestation in the Cerrado is accelerating, in the Cerrado, continuing after the December 2020 cut off date for the EUDR.
+Human rights abuses, including land driven in large part by massive soybean farms.95 theft from the Indigenous Guarani Kaiowá peoples, have Bunge's links to deforestation and human rights abuses been associated with a farm that Bunge sources from in Mato Grosso do Sul.

-Bunge's links to deforestation and human rights abuses are not recent developments, but part of a persistent pattern dating back over a decade.
-Despite its public sustainability commitments, Global Canopy's Trase database has consistently identified Bunge as having the largest deforestation exposure for soy in Brazil since at least 2013, with exposure exceeding 60,000 hectares in 2020 alone.
-In 2018, Bunge was fined by Brazil's environment agency, Ibama, for deforestation-related activities, further highlighting its repeated violations despite pledges to act sustainably.
+are not recent developments, but part of a persistent pattern dating back over a decade.
+Despite its public sustainability commitments, Global Canopy's Trase database has consistently identified Bunge as having the largest deforestation exposure for soy in Brazil since at least 2013, with exposure exceeding 60,000 hectares in 2020 alone.% In 2018, Bunge was fined by Brazil's environment agency, Ibama, for deforestation-related activities, further highlighting its repeated violations despite pledges to act sustainably.